Siddharth-2611/chatbot-gemini/README.md

-# 💬 Basic WhatsApp-Style Chatbot
+# 💬 Gemini API Chatbot

 A simple chatbot web app with a WhatsApp-style interface.
 Built using **Flask (Python)** and **Gemini API** for AI responses.